 Many chronic urinary tract infection (UTI) sufferers have had their symptoms dismissed by their GP or urologist because of unreliable dipstick tests and mid stream urine specimens.

-Along their journey to find answers for their so called ‘mysterious’ symptoms many patients undergo countless procedures that are invasive, unnecessary, unhelpful and sometimes can even be harmful.
+Along their journey to find answers for their so called ‘mysterious’ symptoms many patients undergo countless procedures that can be invasive, possibly unnecessary and can exacerbate symptoms.

-But new research suggests chronic lower urinary tract infections are caused by untreated bacterial infections – not inflammation.
+Recent research suggests chronic lower urinary tract symptoms may be caused by untreated bacterial infections.

 What is the most reliable way to diagnose chronic UTI?

-New research suggests the best way to diagnose chronic UTI is
+Some research suggests a more effective way to diagnose chronic UTI is

 - microscopy, analysing fresh urine under a microscope to count white blood cells and epithelial cells